onticinc/onticinc/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?width=600&lines=Full+Stack+Web+and+App+Developer;Co-Host+and+Partner+at+%22Eggs+The+Podcast%22;Audio+Engineer;Lifelong+Learner;Entertainer)](https://git.io/typing-svg)

-Innovative Software Engineer with experience developing full stack Software applications.
+Innovative Software Engineer with experience developing full stack software applications and websites.

 Capable of quickly learning and mastering new technologies and working in both team and self-directed settings.
 Adept at designing and building applications with usability and high performance in mind.